openafs-contrib/ansible-openafs/docs/source/roles/devel.rst

 Description
 -----------

-Install development packages and provide modules to build an OpenAFS binary distribution from source code.
+Install development packages needed to build OpenAFS clients and server binaries.

 Variables
 ---------

 afs_devel_oracle_key
+  Fully qualified path of your Oracle Developer Studio key on the controller.
-  Path to the Oracle Solaris Studio keys on the controller when the remote node is running Solaris.
+  Used to install Oracle Developer Studio when the remote node operating system is Solaris.

   Default: ``~/.certs/pkg.oracle.com.key.pem``

 afs_devel_oracle_cert
-  Path to the Oracle Solaris Studio certificate on the controller when the remote node is running Solaris.
+  Fully qualified path of your Oracle Developer Studio certificate on the controller.
+Used to install Oracle Developer Studio when the remote node operating system is Solaris.

   Default: ``~/.certs/pkg.oracle.com.certificate.pem``